emidombek/career-analyzer/README.md

  ### 🦠 Unresolved Bugs:

- 1. Not all bar colors displayed correctly on some barchart statistics.
+ 1. Not all bar colors are displayed correctly on some bar chart statistics.
 Some bars display as blue (default color) as opposed to the colors assigned to the answers in the `answer_color_mapping` dictionary.

     <details>